chrisguindon/chrisguindon.github.io/content/post/eclipse-iot-website-redesign.md

 ![Eclipse IoT Homepage](/uploads/iot-2020.png)

-Yes, you got that right, the end result is **-77,116 lines of code** because we took the opportunity to clean up our codebase.
+Yes, you got that right, the end result was **-77,116 lines of code** because we took the opportunity to clean up our codebase.

 To kickoff this initiative, the community help us define the [goals](https://github.com/EclipseFdn/iot.eclipse.org/issues/179) for project: